nkordis/projects-api/infra/README.md

 # Terraform Setup and Initialization

-This README provides step-by-step instructions for setting up and running Terraform commands for the setup process using Docker Compose and `aws-vault` for managing AWS credentials.
+This README provides step-by-step instructions for setting up and running Terraform commands for both the setup and deploy stages using Docker Compose and aws-vault for managing AWS credentials.

 ## Prerequisites